openl2m/openl2m/docs/index.rst

 OpenL2M attempts to address the needs of distributed IT groups managing parts of a shared distributed layer 2 ("switching") network.

-While primary intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)
+While primarily intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

 OpenL2M is written in Django 3 and Python 3.